MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 Copy any policies you have stored in the Azure portal that you want to have available as they are in the unified labeling platform.

+This feature is currently in PREVIEW.
+The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 > [!NOTE]
 > Copying policies has certain limitations.
 You can also start from scratch and create your policies manually in your labeling admin center.
 For more information, see the [Microsoft 365 documentation](https://docs.microsoft.com/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy).
 >